Opposition flays 'gag order' on some terms used in Parliament | Politics

 - India

-The Congress and Trinamool Congress on Thursday slammed the ''gag order'' on usage of certain words in Parliament, saying all terms used by the Opposition to describe the Modi dispensation will now to be considered ''unparliamentary''.
-According to a new booklet by the Lok Sabha Secretariat, use of terms like 'jumlajeevi', 'baal buddhi', 'Covid spreader' and 'Snoopgate' and even commonly used words like 'ashamed', 'abused, 'betrayed', 'corrupt', 'drama', 'hypocrisy' and 'incompetent' will henceforth be considered unparliamentary in both Lok Sabha and Rajya Sabha.
+The Congress, TMC and Shiv Sena on Thursday slammed the ''gag order'' on usage of certain words in Parliament, saying all terms used by opposition parties to describe the Modi dispensation will now to be considered ''unparliamentary''.
+According to a new booklet by the Lok Sabha Secretariat, use of terms like 'jumlajeevi', 'baal buddhi', 'Covid spreader' and 'Snoopgate' and even commonly used words like 'ashamed', 'abused, 'betrayed', 'corrupt', 'drama', 'hypocrisy' and 'incompetent' will henceforth be considered unparliamentary in both the Lok Sabha and Rajya Sabha.

+Former Congress chief Rahul Gandhi termed the compilation as the ''New Dictionary for New India''.

+Stating this on Twitter, he shared the adjective of word ''Unparliamentary'' and said, ''Words used in discussion and debates which correctly describe the PM's handling of the government, now banned from being spoken.'' ''Example of an unparliamentary sentence: 'Jumlajeevi Tanashah shed Crocodile Tears when his lies and incompetence were exposed','' he also said.

 Slamming the move, Congress general secretary Jairam Ramesh said, ''All words used by the Opposition to describe the reality of Modi Sarkar now to be considered 'unparliamentary'.
 What next Vishguru''.

 Gujarat Congress' working president Jignesh Mevani tweeted, ''Ashamed, abused, betrayed, corrupt, drama, hypocrisy, incompetent jumlajeevi, baal buddhi, Covid spreader, dohra charitra, nikamma, nautanki, dhindora peetna, behri sarkar are among the many words that will now be called unparliamentary.
 What's happening in the country?''
-The compilation of words listing out as unparliamentary and expressions comes ahead of the Monsoon session beginning July 18, during which the use of words like 'anarchist', 'Shakuni', 'dictatorial', 'taanashah', 'taanashahi', 'Jaichand', 'vinash purush', 'Khalistani' and 'khoon se kheti' would also be expunged if used during debates or otherwise in both the houses.
+Amid the opposition outrage, government sources, however, said the list does not contain new suggestions, but merely a compilation of words already expunged in the Lok Sabha, Rajya Sabha or state legislatures.
+It also contains list of words considered unparliamentary in parliaments of Commonwealth countries, they said.

+They said the opposition has created a hue and cry about the compilation of unparliamentary words in Parliament.
+But what is ''amusing'' is that they have tried to create a storm without knowing the facts, an official said, adding this list is brought out every year.

+''Most of these words were considered unparliamentary even during the UPA Government.
+The booklet is mere compilation of the words not suggestions or order,'' the official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)